-This walkthrough shows a way to deploy Reflection out-ofthe-box by performing an administrative installation on a file server and then notifying users of the location of the Reflection setup.exe.
-It also shows how to use the Installation Customization Tool on this administrative point to create a package of customized files on the server that can easily be installed by users.
+This walkthrough shows a way to deploy Reflection out-ofthe-box by installing an image of Reflection on a file server and then sending a link to its Setup.exe program to users.
+When users are ready to install, they click on the link to the Setup.exe program.

-Setup.e Packag

-Administrator workstation used to customize and package

-A simple deployment typically used by smaller organizations
+It also shows how to use the Installation Customization Tool to create a package of customized files that can be installed in the same way.